 Apply for Passport

-Students are encouraged to apply for a passport during the study abroad application process.
+Students are encouraged to plan ahead and apply for a passport during the study abroad application process.
 It can take up to 3 months to obtain a passport and up to 3 months to obtain a visa (when required).

 Most programs require students to submit a non-refundable deposit either with their application or within two weeks of acceptance to secure their place in the program.
 Students are also required to complete various post-acceptance materials, such as medical history, flight details, and student waivers.